Diego Ochoa (footballer, born 2005)

-Diego Ochoa Berdejo (born 20 April 2005) is a Mexican professional footballer who plays as a centre-back for Liga MX club Juárez, on loan from Guadalajara and for the Mexico national under-20 team.
+Diego Ochoa Berdejo (born 20 April 2005) is a Mexican professional footballer who plays as a centre-back for Liga MX club Necaxa, on loan from Guadalajara and for the Mexico national under-20 team.

 Club career

 Early career

 Ochoa began his career at the academy of Guadalajara, where he progressed through several categories, allowing him to eventually make his debut in Liga de Expansión MX.

 Guadalajara / Tapatío

 On 20 October 2024, Ochoa made his professional debut with Tapatío in a 2–0 win against Cancún, being subbed in at the 83rd minute.
 On 17 January 2025, he made his Liga MX debut, playing the first half of a 2–3 Guadalajara loss to Necaxa and on 2 February, playing for Tapatío, scored his first career goal in a 3–1 win against Oaxaca.

 Juárez (loan)

 On 4 July 2025, Ochoa was loaned to Juárez.

+Necaxa (loan)

+On 10 June 2026, Ochoa was loaned to Necaxa.

 International career

 In 2025, Ochoa was called up by coach Eduardo Arce to represent Mexico at the FIFA U-20 World Cup held in Chile, scoring a game-tying header in a 2–2 draw with Brazil.